pavanis333/casestudies-qa/README.md

 - `src/App.css`: Component-specific styles.
 - `src/index.css`: Global design system (variables, reset, typography).
 - `src/data.json`: The source of truth for all case studies.
-- `update_scenarios.py`: Logic to map extracted PDF text to the JSON structure.
+- `import_all_cases.py`: The master script for PDF data extraction and JSON population.

 ### 5. Building for Production